stereobooster/stereobooster.com/content/posts/css-architecture/index.md

 There are a lot of layout engines, for example, [flutter](https://youtu.be/UUfXWzp0-DU), [subformapp](https://www.deconstructconf.com/2017/kevin-lynagh-choosing-features), [yoga](https://yogalayout.com/), [layoutkit](http://layoutkit.org/), [Render](https://github.com/alexdrone/Render) (see [#layout-engine](https://github.com/topics/layout-engine)).

 It seems they don't have dedicated practices on how to write a lot of layout code.
-Maybe they don't have the same requirements, maybe layout in their case can't be separated from components.
+Maybe they don't have the same requirements, maybe layout and visual presentation in their case can't be separated from components.

 ## 🤔 Wondering

-Did we by any chance gone too far with this CSS thing?
+Did we, by any chance, gone too far with this CSS thing?
 Maybe it brings more incidental complexity in the long run than it solves essential complexity?